danpitsch/danpitsch/README.md

 - Sound individual and team leadership skills
 - Strong oral and written communication skills
 - Accomplished formal and informal presenter for all levels of audience

-About Me
-With a background in military service and significant leadership in tech education, I bring a unique combination of discipline, strategic vision, and technical prowess to the programming world.
-My passion lies in developing software solutions that not only solve problems but also create opportunities for those transitioning from military to civilian life.

 ### Technical Skills
 # Languages: